kpanic/forecastr/README.md

 - [ ] Integrate https://forecast.io as a backend?
 - [ ] HTML renderer
 - [ ] JSON renderer
-- [ ] Correct ASCII Art for the renderers that supports that
+- [ ] Correct ASCII Art for the renderers that supports that (In progress)

 # Thank yous